 An executive dashboard is a computer interface that displays the key performance indicators (KPIs) that corporate officers need to effectively run an enterprise.

-In information technology, the term dashboard refers to a graphical user interface (GUI) that organizes and presents information in a format that is easy to read and interpret.
+In information technology (IT), the term dashboard refers to a graphical user interface (GUI) that organizes and presents information in a format that is easy to read and interpret.
 An effective executive dashboard serves as a starting point from which a corporate executive can get a sense of the big picture before digging deeper into data.

 Features of an effective executive dashboard include:

-- An intuitive graphical display that is thoughtfully laid-out and easy to navigate.
+- An intuitive graphical display that is thoughtfully laid out and easy to navigate.